Jihad over Centuries

-In the second stage, we employ ancient water accessibility as an instrument.
-In addition to exogenous water access in ancient periods, we need the following identifying assumption for causal inference.
-Water access in ancient periods influences contemporary outcomes only through its effect on shaping economic activities in historical states before colonization.
-That is, after controlling for observable geographical characteristics, the unobservable factors of contemporary Islamist insurgencies are uncorrelated with water access in ancient periods.
-The following two arguments support this assumption.
-First, most ancient lakes have now disappeared because of exogenous long-term climate and environmental changes.
-Therefore, the ancient lakes are not likely to have a direct influence on contemporary jihadist activities.
-Second, we empirically show that the accessibility of ancient water sources is mostly uncorrelated with pre-determined characteristics, including geographical conditions and pre-colonial variables of culture and institution.
+As an instrument for the decline of pre-colonial core cities, we use access to ancient water sources, which have mostly shrank.
+By controlling for contemporary water access, this IV essentially captures variation in access to ancient water sources that have disappeared.
+Beyond the predetermined nature of water access in ancient periods, two identifying assumptions are required for causal inference.
+First, ancient water access affects contemporary outcomes only through its influence on economic activities in historical states before colonization.
+Second, conditional on observable geographical characteristics, unobservable factors driving contemporary Islamist insurgencies are uncorrelated with ancient water access.
+The following arguments support these assumptions.
+Most ancient lakes have vanished due to exogenous long-term climate and environmental changes, making it unlikely that they directly affect present-day jihadist activities.
+Furthermore, we empirically demonstrate that ancient water access is largely uncorrelated with predetermined features, including geographical conditions and pre-colonial cultural and institutional variables.